Using Parameters With Web Queries

 Setting up the web query

-Setting up a web query is as simple as choosing Data, Get External data, New Web Query.
+Setting up a web query is as simple as clicking the Data tab and then clicking the "From Web" button on the Get External Data tab:

 The fun thing is, that you can either fill in a value or you can select a cell as an input for the parameter: